 Skull deformation - or scientifically called: "artificial cranial deformation" - was a custom that which had been practiced in the past by various groups worldwide, in Asia, Africa (e.g. Egypt), Indonesia, Papua New Guinea, Melanesia, Polynesia, Australia, the Americas (e.g. the Chinook and Choctaw, the Olmecs, Maya and Inca), China, Korea, the Huns and Alans in the Old World and the East Germanic tribes in Late Antiquity.
 Among the Chinooks, it was a sign of good mothering, and in some other cultures it was a mark of status.

-the general understanding is that skull deformation comes from binding
+is known that skull deformation comes from binding

 the backside of the skull at early age to let it grow upwards in that

-desired shape (it normally grows to the back because of gravity), there
+desired shape (it normally grows to the back because of gravity).
+But

 also had been found skulls which don't show any signs of artificial

-deformation.
-The jaw of these skulls is much more prominent compared to
+couldn't have started yet.
+The jaw of these skulls is much more

 a normal human skull and the top of the skull does not have the usual